 I know this goes against everything you’ve ever heard about baking, but over mixing your batter is key when making anything gluten free.

-It helps cupcakes rise better as they bake, and gives the cake a more tender crumb.
+It helps the cake layers rise better as they bake, and gives the cake a more tender crumb.

 Gluten Free Baking Tip #2: Let Your Batter Rest